vfarcic/devops24/manuscript/06-jenkins-setup.md

 You are presented with a node configuration screen.

-Please type *2* as *# of executors*.
+Please type *2* as the *# of executors*.
 That will allow us to run up to two processes inside this agent.
 To put it differently, up to two builds will be able to use it in parallel.
 If there are more than two, the additional builds will wait in a queue until one of the executors is released.
 Depending on the size of your organization, you might want to increase the number of executors or add more nodes.
 As a rule of thumb, you should have one executor per CPU.
 In our case, we should be better of with one executor, but we'll roll with two mostly as a demonstration.

 Next, we should set the *Remote root directory*.
 That's the place on the node's file system where Jenkins will store the state of the builds.
 Please set it to */tmp* or choose any other directory.
-Just remember that Jenkins will not create it so the folder must already exist on the system.
+Just remember that Jenkins will not create it, so the folder must already exist on the system.

 We should set labels that define the machine we're going to use as a Jenkins agent.
 It is always a good idea to be descriptive, even if we're sure that we will use only one of the labels.
 Since that node is based on Ubuntu Linux distribution and it has Docker, our labels will be *docker ubuntu linux*.
 Please type the three into the *Labels* field.

 There are a couple of methods we can use to establish the communication between Jenkins and the newly created node.
 Since it's Linux, the easiest, and probably the best method is SSH.
 Please select *Launch slave agents via SSH* as the *Launch Method*.

-The last piece of information we'll define, before jumping into credentials is the *Host*.
+The last piece of information we'll define, before jumping into credentials, is the *Host*.
 Please type *10.100.198.200*.

 We're almost finished.
 The only thing left is to create a set of credentials and assign them to this agent.

-Please click *Add* dropdown next to *Credentials* and select *Jenkins*.
+Please click the *Add* dropdown next to *Credentials* and select *Jenkins*.

 Once in the credentials popup screen, select *SSH Username with private key* as the *Kind*, type *vagrant* as the *Username*, and select *Enter directly* as the *Private Key*.